genomicsclass/leanpub/manuscript/mds.md

 ## [1] 22215    99
 ```

-As an exploratory step, we wish to know if gene expression profiles stored in the columns of `mat` show more similariy between tissues than across tissues.
+As an exploratory step, we wish to know if gene expression profiles stored in the columns of `mat` show more similarity between tissues than across tissues.
 Unfortunately, as mentioned above, we can't plot multi-dimensional points.
 In general, we prefer two-dimensional plots, but making plots for every pair of genes or every pair of samples is not practical.
 MDS plots become a powerful tool in this situation.

-### Math behind MDS
+### The Math Behind MDS

-Now that we know about SVD and matrix algebra, understanding MDS is relatively straight forward.
-For illustrative purposes let's consider the SVD decompostion
+Now that we know about SVD and matrix algebra, understanding MDS is relatively straightforward.
+For illustrative purposes let's consider the SVD decomposition:

 {$$}\mathbf{Y} = \mathbf{UDV}^\top{/$$}

-and assume that the sum of squares of the first two columns {$$}\mathbf{U^\top Y=DV^\top}{/$$} is much larger than sum of square of all other columns.
-This can be written as
+and assume that the sum of squares of the first two columns {$$}\mathbf{U^\top Y=DV^\top}{/$$} is much larger than sum of squares of all other columns.
+This can be written as:
 {$$}d_1+ d_2 \gg d_3 +\ dots + d_n{/$$} with {$$}d_i{/$$} the i-th entry of the {$$}\mathbf{D}{/$$} matrix.
 When this happens then we have

 {$$}\mathbf{Y}\approx [\mathbf{U}_1 \mathbf{U}_2]